-- We investigate the feasibility of EEG biometric identification utilizing Mallows distance in feature distribution's dissimilarity measure. - We implement Mallows distance based EEG identification system with a machine learning algorithm to verify the feasibility of a person identification system with Mallows distance. - We evaluate the performance of implemented identification system to demonstrate the capabilities of a person identification system utilizing Mallows distance.
+- We investigate the feasibility of EEG biometric identification utilizing Mallows Distance in feature distribution's dissimilarity measure. - We implement Mallows Distance based EEG identification system with a machine learning algorithm to verify the feasibility of a person identification system with Mallows Distance. - We evaluate the performance of the implemented identification system to demonstrate the capabilities of a person identification system utilizing Mallows Distance.

-This paper is structured as follow: Section II provides the details of data acquisition and EEG recording procedures.
-Section III describes the development of our EEG-based personal identification system, which is subdivided into the feature extractions, Mallows distance, and the classification with SVM.
-Then, Section IV provides a description and discussion of the performance evaluation.
-Lastly, Section V concludes the paper.
+This paper is structured as follows: Section 2 provides the details of data acquisition and EEG recording procedures.
+Section 3 describes the development of our EEGbased personal identification system, which is divided into the following subsections: feature extractions, Mallows Distance, and the classification with SVM.
+Then, Section 4 provides a description and discussion of the performance evaluation.
+Lastly, Section 5 concludes the paper.